bernd-wechner/django-model-privacy-mixin/README.md

     ))
 ```

 This MixIn uses such a set of flags as visibility rules.
-So it is prudent to separate the defintions:
+So it is prudent to separate the definitions:

 ```Python
 class MyModel(models.Model):